assoc-path-informatics/interop/README.md

 Please include Title, Date, and Tags; others are optional (posts will be added the "Misc" category be default).

+By default urls are constructed from page titles, and it is useful to include "Slug" for entries with long titles.

 Categories may be *one* of